Information about Training in Protection of Human Research Participants

 On Campus IRB Training

 The IRB offers one or more annual training sessions on the ethical principles and regulations regarding research involving humans, including the UNI Institutional Review Board (IRB) review process and procedures.
 This training meets the requirements noted above, and all UNI faculty, staff, and students are welcome to attend.
-Further information, dates, and registration for the current year training sessions are below.
+For further information, dates, and registration for the current year training sessions, please contact the IRB Administrator Anita Gordon at email@example.com.

 Online Training - The CITI Program